decentralized-identity/did-peer-4/README.md

 To resolve a short form DID, take the decoded document (which will look exactly like the input doc example above) and follow the same rules described in the [long form](#long-form) section to "contextualize" the document but using the short form DID instead of the long form DID.

-Here is an example short form DID Document (all relative references replaced with absolute references):
+Here is an example short form DID Document:

 ```json
 {